basecamp/bc3-api/sections/google_documents.md

-Update accepts `title`, `url`, `document_type`, and `description`, and all four are sent on every update — the controller replaces the recordable on each call rather than patching individual fields. `status` is also accepted; updating a drafted document applies any `subscriptions` sent with the request.
+Update accepts `title`, `url`, `document_type`, and `description`, and all four are sent on every update — the controller replaces the recordable on each call rather than patching individual fields. `status` is also accepted.

+Subscribers are only replaced when you address them: omit both `subscriptions` and `notify` and a drafted Google document keeps its current subscribers; send either one to recompute the list.
+The creator is always on the list.

 ###### Example JSON Request
 <!-- START PUT PAYLOAD /buckets/1/google_documents/2.json -->